BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 2) Use Vocal Fry to Hit Lower Notes

-It’s beneficial for male singer especially the bass singers to sing very low notes clearly and powerfully.
+It’s beneficial for male singer especially the opera bass singer to sing very low notes clearly and powerfully.

 3) Use Vocal Fry To Hit Higher Notes